opentensor/developer-docs/docs/subnets/register-validate-mine.md

 style={{width: 990}}
 />

-- Blocks are processed in the subtensor (Bittensor blockchain) at every 12 seconds.
+- Blocks are processed in the subtensor (Bittensor blockchain) every 12 seconds.
 - A subnet miner registers a hotkey and receives a UID&mdash;and its immunity period starts.
 - The subnet miner starts running and publishes its Axon's `IP:PORT` for the subnet validators.
-- The subnet validators refresh their metagraph, and hence will know about the hotkey change on the UID and the new miner Axon's ``IP:PORT`` information.
+- The subnet validators refresh their metagraph and will be aware of the hotkey change on the UID and the new miner Axon's ``IP:PORT`` information.
 - The subnet validators send requests to the subnet miner's Axon and evaluate the responses, i.e., they participate in the subnet's incentive mechanism.
-The subnet miner will receive emission award based on its responses.
+Based on their responses, the subnet miner will receive an emission award.
-- While in `immunity_period` the subnet miner slowly builds its emissions, starting with no history.
+- While in `immunity_period`, the subnet miner slowly builds its emissions, starting with no history.
-- At the end of `immunity_period` for this subnet miner, its performance is  scored against all other subnet miners that were similarly out of their `immunity_period` in this subnet.
-If this subnet miner's performance (i.e., emission) is the lowest, then at the next registration request this poor-performing subnet miner's UID will be transferred to the newly registered hotkey.
+- At the end of the `immunity_period` for this subnet miner, its performance is  scored against all other subnet miners that were similarly out of their `immunity_period` in this subnet.
+If this subnet miner's performance (i.e., emission) is the lowest, then at the next registration request, this poor-performing subnet miner's UID will be transferred to the newly registered hotkey.

 :::tip Subnet miner emission
-Note that a subnet miner's emission may not always grow as a continuous graph as shown in the above picture.
+As shown in the above picture, a subnet miner's emission may not always grow as a continuous graph.
 The emission may only be updated at the end of the tempo periods, or the subnet validators might have internal mechanisms that update faster than the subnet's tempo.
 For example, a subnet validator might discover new subnet miners and update its metagraph every 100 blocks to ensure that the metagraph will always have the latest information.
 :::

 ## Inspecting UIDs

-After you obtain a UID slot you can view the status of your registered wallet by running:
+After you obtain a UID slot, you can view the status of your registered wallet by running the following:

 ```bash
 btcli wallet overview --netuid